sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Google](https://www.google.com) : A search engine for anything you get stuck with.
 - [Learn Anything](https://learn-anything.xyz) : Community curated knowledge graph of best paths for learning anything
 - [Quora](https://www.quora.com) : A place to share knowledge and better understand the world
-- [Stack Overflow](https://stackoverflow.com) : subscribe to their weekly newsletter and any other topic which you find interesting
+- [Stack Overflow](https://stackoverflow.com) : subscribe to their weekly newsletter and any other topic that you find interesting
 - [Stack Exchange](https://stackexchange.com/) : Stack Exchange is the combination of Stack Overflow and 170+ sites where you can get any kinds of help
 - [Coderanch](https://coderanch.com/) : A friendly place for programming greenhorns.
-Jump straight into any of our topics and light hearted discussions.
+Jump straight into any of our topics and light-hearted discussions.
 Ranging from Java, Databases, Android, Programmer certification, Programming jobs and much more...

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>